Mohammad Khan Baloch: Mohammad Khan Baluch's Rebellion

 Mohammad Khan raised the banner of rebellion in the south of the country.
 He also allied with Sheikh Ahmad Madani's revolt. took those who agreed to serve with him into his army and went to Shiraz, where he began to prepare for the campaign on Isfahan.

+By the time Nader returned from Kirkuk, much of the Persian Gulf was captured by the rebellion.
+Mohammad Khan met Nader at the Shulestan Valley in 1734 and suffered a decisive defeat with only around 300 of his supporters escaping.

 By the help of British and Dutch and their ships, Nader surrounded island of Kish and Mohammad Khan Baloch was arrested and sent to Isfahan.

 Eventually, he was arrested and taken back to Nader, who ordered his eyes to be gouged out.
 Nader also ordered reprisals against the population centres in the south that were connected to the revolt; many of the tribes that had participated were forcibly migrated further east.
 Mohammad Khan Baloch later died due to the severity of his injuries.